MrRyanAlexander/madbot/README.md

 This works with Python 2.7.6 and since Heroku defaults to this version there is no runtime.txt to declare a version.
 There is also no Procfile because this only installs the program on Heroku and makes it availabe from the command line.

-I'm using this to scrap emails and reply to them.
+I'm using this to scrap emails and reply to them one time.
 I'm not a spammer and you should NOT CLONE THIS if you intent to use it for spam.
 I simply want to show potential employers that I can reach out to them automatically.

 I ~~m trying to get~~ got this working on Heroku and found this https://github.com/thnkr/cloak.
 It's a really cool tool and I'll adapt what I learned from it in later work, unfortunately it doesn't work for this use-case. ~~Hunting for~~ Found the answer. :)